Dry and Sensitive Skin Care: How to Strengthen Your Skin’s Natural Barrier

 • Multi-Functional Care: Use as a daily cleanser, weekly exfoliant, or hydrating mask to reinforce the protective layer and support microbiome health.

 By focusing on restoring hydrolipid balance, Smoothing Cleanser operates on three levels: cleansing without stripping, smoothing uneven texture, and strengthening resilience against environmental stressors.
-Dermatologist-tested for sensitivity, it’s a cornerstone of routines for skin prone to tightness, flaking, or premature aging.
+Dermatologist-tested for sensitivity, it’s a cornerstone of routines for skin prone to tightness, flaking, or premature ageing.

 How to moisturise dry and sensitive skin?

-For dry, sensitive skin, hydration starts with lipid-rich serums and water-free moisturizers packed with Omega-6 fatty acids like linoleic acid – a key component of ceramides that form the stratum corneum’s intercellular cement.
+For dry, sensitive skin, hydration starts with lipid-rich serums and water-free moisturisers packed with Omega-6 fatty acids like linoleic acid – a key component of ceramides that form the stratum corneum’s intercellular cement.
 A deficiency in these lipids weakens the skin barrier, increasing transepidermal water loss (TEWL), irritation, and environmental sensitivity.
 Additionally, using a broad-spectrum sunscreen with an SPF 50 is crucial to protect the skin from UV damage, even on cloudy days, and should be reapplied every two hours, especially when swimming or sweating.

 • Locks in lipids: Delivers occlusive agents that regenerate the hydrolipid barrier.